bitrise-io/ioscodesigning/docs/exporting-code-signing-files.md

 This will archive your project and locate all the required code signing files and provisioning profiles and export it to a directory for you.

 !!! warning
-    Because `codesigndoc` does a full code archiving and exporting to generate an API, make sure you can build and archive your project.
+    Because `codesigndoc` does a full code archiving and exporting to generate an IPA, make sure you can build and archive your project.
 Otherwise it won't be able to locate the files for you

 1. Start your Terminal app on your macOS.
 2. Run the one liner command above for your project type.